Who can apply?

 From what date will visas be issued?

-From the date indicated in the visa application.
-However, holders of these visas will not be able to travel to Spain while there are temporary travel restrictions due to public order and health regulations in connection with the epidemiological crisis caused by COVID-19.
-After the abolition of restrictions on movement, it will be necessary to comply with the sanitary requirements of Spain to enter Spain.
+From the date indicated on the visa application.
+However, holders of these visas will not be able to travel to Spain while the temporary travel restrictions are in force for reasons of public order and public health due to the health crisis caused by COVID-19 and, when there are no longer travel restrictions, they must comply with the health regulations issued by Spain for entry into Spain.

-What will be the validity period of new visas?
+What will be the validity of the new visas?

 Term for consideration of applications: